zenodante/eigenmath_micropython/README.md

 #if you are using the uf2 for picocalc, you don't need to init em, it has been init in the boot.py

 ```
+The optinal par for run() and runfile() config the output behavior, if set to True, the system won't print the result in REPL, but return the result as a bytearray.
 ## Build Instructions
 eigenmath port for micropython, for example, here is the cmake command for rp2 port.